rickrodness/cse15l-lab-reports/lab_report_2.md

     - `messageCounter` is incremented to keep track of the number of messages.
  -  How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.
     - The value of `messageCounter` increments each time to keep track of the number of messages added.
-    - `messageBuilder` appends a new number and message to the list of messages.
+    - `messageBuilder` appends a new number and message to the list of messages so tthe list of numbers and strings change.

+## Part 2

+- Using the command line, show with `ls` and take screenshots of:
+    - The path to the private key for your SSH key for logging into ieng6 (on your computer or on the home directory of the lab computer)

+    - The path to the public key for your SSH key for logging into ieng6 (within your account on ieng6)

+    - A terminal interaction where you log into ieng6 with your course-specific account without being asked for a password.